 - Aurora Serverless

-… plus a few more services that we have recently added to our AWS Certified Solutions Architect Associate Practice Exams.
+… plus a few more services and new SAA-C02 topics that we have recently added to our AWS Certified Solutions Architect Associate Practice Exams.

 For more information, check out the SAA-C02 official exam guide here.

 Core AWS Services to Focus On for Both SAA-C01 and SAA-C02